kilnfi/eth-validator-watcher/README.md

 - When you exited
 - When you got slashed
 - If fee recipient is specified, when you proposed a block with the wrong fee recipient
-- When you missed 2 attestations in a raw
+- When you missed 2 attestations in a row
 - When you missed a block

 Developer guide